ZIMO-Elektronik/MDU/README.md

 | Data (CRC)      | 1-byte CRC8                        |
 | Acknowledgement | Decoder busy                       |

 The Busy command can be used to check whether the decoder is still busy with the last packet.
 If a decoder is not yet ready for a new packet, it can reply with an acknowledgment in channel 2.
-If the command station sends packets other than Busy to decoders that are still busy, the packets are discarded and acknowlegded with a response in channel 1.
+If the command station sends packets other than Busy to decoders that are still busy, the packets are discarded and acknowledged with a response in channel 1.

 ### ZPP Commands
 The ZPP command set is used to update the ZPP project.
 It contains, among other things, an erase and update command, commands for ending the transfer and an exit command.